jesusv1597/sep10-freedom-project/blog/entry02.md

 ### Fitbit's

-Fitbits are pretty popular piece of hardware when it comes to namability, but not many people actually use them too often.
+The very first thing that came to my mind when I thought of fitness hardware was the _**Fitbit**_ Fitbits are pretty popular piece of hardware when it comes to namability, but not many people actually use them too often.
 Though Fitbits are not necessary for your fitness journey they can actually be a pretty big help.
 Fitbits are wristwatches that have the ability to accurately count the amount of calories you've burned and the amount of steps you've taken, there are many phone apps that can do this this but the difference between them and the fitbits is that fitbits are wearables and go directly on your wrist, meaning they are a lot more accurate than smartphones.

 ### Personal Trainers